Industrial Site Available Lots

 This program certifies communities that display economic development preparedness and a desire for growth.

-Her main goals have been to bring in new businesses while expanding local housing options.
+Her main goals have been to bring in new businesses, sustaining the businesses we have, while expanding local housing options.
 According to the 2020 Dodge County Housing Survey, Scribner is short 24 dwellings for its current population size.

 Since 2020, 11 new businesses have been added to our community.
 See the new businesses HERE.